Restoring Free-flowing Rivers in Europe

 Private funding opportunities may include:

-- Foundations and private donors.
-Removing an obstacle from a river and returning it to its free-flowing state is something that can be seen as a direct legacy for donors.
+- Removing an obstacle from a river and returning it to its free-flowing state is something that can be seen as a direct legacy for donors.
 The one-time investment has a tangible and long-lasting benefit to the environment.

 - Local, national and global environmental and river conservation organizations